中文

 .

-• Soft + Hard Skills: Critical thinking, communication, collaboration, curiosity, resilience, and adaptability—paired with practical hard skills such as ethical, effective use of AI (as a learning and work tool), research methods, and basic quantitative and business fluency where relevant.
+• Soft and Hard Skills: Critical thinking, communication, collaboration, curiosity, resilience, and adaptability—paired with practical hard skills such as ethical, effective use of AI (as a learning and work tool), research methods, and basic quantitative and business fluency where relevant.

 .